Ford Model TT: Drivetrain

 The rear axle of the TT has a worm drive and crown wheel, unlike the Model T's crown wheel and pinion.
 The worm is located at the end of the drive shaft and above the crown wheel.
 The wheelbase of the Model TT is 125 in, compared to 100 in for the Model T. It was often equipped with an accessory gearbox, such as the Ruckstell or Jumbo gearboxes, which allow the truck to have intermediate gears between low and high, useful for hill climbing.

 The Model TT was very durable for the time, but slow when compared to other trucks.
 With standard gearing, a speed of not more than 15 mi/h was recommended, and with special gearing, a speed of not more than 22 mi/h was recommended.
 Standard worm gear ratio is 7.25:1, and special gearing gives a ratio of 5.17:1.
 Because of this, accessory catalogs offered items to help give the Model TT more power.

 It was replaced by the Ford Model AA truck in 1928.

+Depot hacks

+There were also various depot hacks made on the chassis of the Ford Model TT with bodies built by independent coachbuilders.
+The Depot Hack was made to hold luggage and passengers and was used as a minibus-like vehicle or taxi.
+It was specifically built to hold a high capacity of people and their luggage, the depot hack was not on Ford's catalogue but was made by independent firms who then marketed it as a passenger vehicle.
+It had a 20 hp, 176 cuin, four-cylinder engine, and a 2-speed planetary transmission.